The-Foreigners/The-Foreigners.github.io/objectives.md

 permalink: /objectives/
 ---
 - Explore Wave Echo Cave and find magic forge.
   - Search goblin corpses outside of cave.
-(What killed them?)
+(Who are the 'Whip' goblins?
+Talk with Dead.)
   - Investigate statue.
   - Investigate rock pile bugbears were digging in.

 - Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
 (Potential source for lore?)

 - Resolve mysterious happenings in Orlane.
 (See Ailla)

-- Gather intelligence on orcs for Gen. Felix and Cpt.
-Thayne.
-(Who is Nyett Toothsharp?)

 - Manage Tresender Manor:
   - Clear basement cavern of necrotic magic.